sarahmjk/my-first-led-strip-experiment/tutorial.md

 # My First LED Strip Experiment

 ## Before we get started
+Before we start, here is a quick explination about the Neopixel extension.

 Below we have provided the Neopixel blocks in the Neopixel drawer.
 If you would like to download the neopixels extentions in a new project, go to the Advanced drawer and click on Extensions.
 You will be able to search for the "Neopixels" extension.
-There is an image of the extension in the hint section.
+There is an image of the extension in the hint section to help you.
 ```ghost
   strip.showColor(neopixel.colors(NeoPixelColors.Red))
   let strip = neopixel.create(DigitalPin.P0, 30, NeoPixelMode.RGB)